Cunnamulla: Education

-Cunnamulla P-12 State School is a government primary and secondary (Early Childhood-12) school for boys and girls at 17 Francis Street (28.0711°S 145.6793°E).
+Cunnamulla State School is a government primary and secondary (Early Childhood to Year 12) school for boys and girls at 17 Francis Street (28.0711°S 145.6793°E).
 In 2017, the school had an enrolment of 98 students with 17 teachers (16 full-time equivalent) and 20 non-teaching staff (14 full-time equivalent).

-Sacred Heart Primary School is a Catholic primary (Prep-6) school for boys and girls at 46 John Street (28.0725°S 145.6832°E).
+Sacred Heart Primary School is a Catholic primary (Preparatory to Year 6) school for boys and girls at 46 John Street (28.0725°S 145.6832°E).
 In 2017, the school had an enrolment of 84 students with 8 teachers (7 full-time equivalent) and 5 non-teaching staff (4 full-time equivalent).

 Facilities

 Cunnamulla has a magistrates court, a primary health care facility and a fire station.

 Amenities

 The Paroo Shire Council operates a public library in Cunnamulla at 16 John Street.

 St Albans Anglican Church is at 23 Emma Street.

 Cunnamulla has a public swimming pool, showground, and racecourse.

 Cunnamulla had a rugby league team called the Cunnamulla Rams.
 In 2022, they merged with Charleville Comets to form the Western Ringers, who play in the Roma District Rugby League.